Ousted Catalan leader agrees to election, summoned to Madrid court

 “A more tangible impact from the crisis could evolve from early 2018, with the uncertainty set to build as Catalans push harder for a legally binding referendum.”

 Influential Catalan business lobbies have backed direct rule and called on firms to stay in the region.
-The crisis has prompted more than 1,000 businesses to switch their legal headquarters from Catalonia, which contributes about a fifth of Spain’s economy, which is the fourth-largest in the euro zone.
+The crisis has prompted more than 1,000 businesses to switch their legal headquarters from Catalonia, which contributes about a fifth of Spain’s economy, the fourth-largest in the euro zone.

 Spain’s IBEX fell slightly as Puigdemont began speaking in Brussels but then rose again.